-- > 5.1 A health and safety governance structure is in place to ensure the effectiveness of health and safety arrangements. - > 5.2 Progress towards achieving health and safety objectives and targets is regularly reviewed. - > 5.3 Health and safety key performance indicators (KPIs) are based upon the prevention of the key health and safety risks.
+5.1 A health and safety governance structure is in place to ensure the effectiveness of health and safety arrangements.

-5.4 A culture of performance is fostered at all levels thanks to leading indicators.
-Incident rate metrics are used only for entity level reporting.
+- > 5.2 Progress towards achieving health and safety objectives and targets is regularly reviewed. - > 5.3 Health and safety key performance indicators (KPIs) are based upon the prevention of the key health and safety risks. - > 5.4 A culture of performance is fostered at all levels thanks to leading indicators.
+Incident rate metrics are used only for entity level reporting external sources, are identified and utilised.